irvingpop/irvingpop.github.io/source/_posts/2015-04-20-tuning-the-chef-server-for-scale.markdown

 ## General Advice

 ### Understand the OSS components that make up the Chef Server
-A good way to think about the Chef server is as a collection of Microservices components underpinned by OSS software:
+A good way to think about the Chef server is as a collection of microservices components underpinned by OSS software:

 * Nginx (openresty)
 * PostgreSQL